jadonwagstaff/RREMS/README.md

 # rrems

-rrems is a pipeline for assembling sequences for reduced representation enzymatic methylation sequences.
+rrems is a pipeline for assembling reduced representation enzymatic methylation sequences.
 The assembled sequences are analyzed for methylation and filtered for 10X read depth.
 The final output is a .cov file with percent methylated at each CG (see .cov file documentation in the [Bismark user guide](http://felixkrueger.github.io/Bismark/Docs/)).

 ## Installation

 ### Singularity

-For most high performance computing environments use singularity with the desired version of rrems:
+For most high performance computing environments, use singularity with the desired version of rrems:
 ```
 singularity build rrems-v0.1.1.sif docker://jadonwagstaff/rrems:v0.1.1
 ```